 We are obliged to provide cost information in respect of dealing with claims before an employment tribunal and our Employment Team have considerable experience of handling the same.

 Due to the complexity of employment claims, the various heads of action that may be claimed and defended, the extent of statutory claims that may or may not arise, it is difficult to provide a definitive quotation.
 However, we have set out a guide below, albeit we would recommend that you contact our Employment Team in the first instance who will be happy to arrange a free initial no obligation appointment.
 This will provide you with the opportunity to explain your specific set of circumstances and obtain a full and accurate estimate of costs.
+Please note that we charge based on an hourly rate which depends on the complexity of the matter and in turn the member of staff who is dealing with the same.
+We will discuss this matter with you in the initial consultation.

 Our Legal Fees